MicrosoftDocs/bot-docs/contributor-guide/tools-and-setup.md

 As a Microsoft employee and article author or contributor, you need to sign up for Livefyre so you can participate in the comment stream for the article.

-1. Your Livefyre account needs to be created within Microsoft Docs.
+1. Your Livefyre account needs to be created within Microsoft Learn.
 Pick a published article, such as [What is the Microsoft identity platform?](https://learn.microsoft.com/azure/active-directory/develop/v2-overview).

 1. At the bottom of the article, click the *Sign in* link in the comments section.